shawntarou/HxH-Rock-Paper-Scissors/README.md

-# Hunter x Hunter Rock Paper Scissors
+# Description
-A simple Rock Paper Scissors game coding in Javascript with a Hunter x Hunter theme.
+A simple Rock Paper Scissors game coded in Javascript with a Hunter x Hunter theme.